 There are two primary degrees a dentist can earn: a doctor of dental surgery (DDS) or a doctor of medicine in dentistry (DMD).
 There is no significant difference between a DDS or DMD degree as they both have the same curriculum requirements from the American Dental Association’s Commission on Dental Accreditation (CODA).
 It is simply up to each university as to which degree they award.

-Dentists can earn complete additional education in order to practice in a specialization such as pediatrics, orthodontics, oral and maxillofacial surgery, or restorative dentistry.
-These programs can be a master’s, PhD, or even a residency.
+Dentists can earn additional education to practice in a specialization such as pediatrics, orthodontics, oral and maxillofacial surgery, or restorative dentistry.
+These programs can be master’s, PhD, or even residency.

 Admissions Requirements for Dentist Programs

-Also, students must have completed extensive prerequisite coursework in math, biology, general chemistry, organic chemistry, physics, and anatomy and physiology.
+Students must also have completed extensive prerequisite coursework in math, biology, general chemistry, organic chemistry, physics, and anatomy and physiology.
 Qualified applicants will often have to complete an interview with the admission committee to ensure they are a good fit for the program.

 Dentist Program Accreditation

 The American Dental Association’s Commission accredits dental schools in the United States on Dental Accreditation (CODA).
-Students should ensure that the school they attend is CODA-accredited, as this is required for licensing in many states.
+Students should ensure that their school is CODA-accredited, which is required for licensing in many states.

 Accreditation assures students, employers, and licensing boards that the degree obtained meets a high level of quality in curriculum, facilities, and faculty.